TIBCOSoftware/js-docker/jaspersoft-containers/README.md

 # TIBCO JasperReports® Server for Containers
-This project intends to build, configure, and deploy TIBCO JasperReports&reg; Server and Scalable Adhoc Worker on Docker and Kubernetes.
+This project intends to build, configure, and deploy TIBCO JasperReports&reg; Server and Scalable Query Engine on Docker and Kubernetes.

 ## Repository Structure